LPBeaulieu/Braille-OCR-e-Braille-Tales/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>e-Braille Tales</b> on a local computer.
-As the steps 1 through 8 described below are the same as for my other project <b>Tintype Text</b>  (https://github.com/LPBeaulieu/Typewriter-OCR-TintypeText), a link is provided here to an instructional video explaining how to set up <b>Tintype Text</b>: https://www.youtube.com/watch?v=FG9WUW6q3dI&list=PL8fAaOg_mhoEZkbQuRgs8MN-QSygAjdil&index=2.
+Start by downloading the zipped working folder, by going to the top of this github repo and clicking on the green "Code" button, and then click on the "Download Zip" option.
+Extract the zipped folder to your desired location.
+Next, hold the "Shift" key while right-clicking in your working folder, then select "Open PowerShell window here" to access the PowerShell in your working folder and enter the commands described below.
+The OCR model Model_Perkins_Brailler_acc9997 should automatically be extracted into your working folder

 The paths included in the code are formatted for Unix (Linux) operating systems (OS), so the following instructions are for Linux OS environments.